6.2 -Omics and System Biology: Transcriptomic Applications

 • Viet SM, Falman JC, Merrill LS, Faustman EM, Savitz DA, Mervish N, Barr DB, Peterson LA, Wright R, Balshaw D, O’Brien B. Human Health Exposure Analysis Resource (HHEAR): A model for incorporating the exposome into health studies.
 Int J Hyg Environ Health.
 2021 Jun;235:113768.
 PMID: 34034040.

-Using “Module6_2_TYKInput1.csv” (gene counts) and “Module6_2_TYKInput2.csv” (sample info) data sets, which have already been run through the QC process described in this module and are ready for analysis:
+Using “Module6_2_TYKInput1.csv” (gene counts) and “Module6_2_TYKInput2.csv” (sample info) datasets, which have already been run through the QC process described in this module and are ready for analysis:

 1. Conduct a differential expression analysis associated with “Season” using DESeq2.
 (Don’t worry about including any covariates or using RUV).